Force over Distance: Chapter 39

 “What.
 Happens.”

-Rush made a frustrated sound, clenched both hands hard, released them, and managed to come up with, “Plures res es validus evulsum.”
-He clamped both hands down on the edge of his console.
+Rush made a frustrated sound, clenched both hands, released them, and came up with, “Plures res es validus evulsum.”

-“Good,” Young said, holding his position, half his attention on the room, half his attention on the dark wall of the AI, occupying, maybe forty percent of the man’s consciousness.
+“Good.”
+Young held his position, half his attention on the room, half his attention on the dark wall of the AI, occupying maybe forty percent of his chief scientist’s consciousness.
 “Take a minute.”
-Subtly, he ran his thumb over the rock hard tension at the base of the scientist’s neck.
-Rush didn’t relax, but he also didn’t seem distressed.
-What little movement there was in his thoughts was running in an intricate pattern.
+He pressed his thumb into the tension at the base of the man’s neck.
+Rush didn’t relax, but he didn’t seem distressed.
 “What did he just say?”

-“You can strongly tear a lot of things,” Park said in a strained whisper.
+“Many things can happen,” Park said in a strained whisper.

-“Great job,” Young said quietly, his hand still on Rush’s shoulder.
-“But it’s not enough.
+“Nice work,” Young said quietly, his hand still on Rush’s shoulder.
+“But I need more.
 Try again.”

 “Alternative plan, he doesn’t try again,” Eli said, his voice hard.
 “What the hell is this?”